-- that reading aloud to babies and young children is directly linked to positive educational outcomes. - Sharing a book with your little one releases the feel-good chemical serotonin and strengthens bonds of love between parent/carer and child. - Reading in your home language is good for babies and children and supports their communication, language and listening skills. - Books help children deal with their emotions
+- Reading aloud to babies and young children is directly linked to positive educational outcomes. - Sharing a book with your little one releases the feel-good chemical serotonin and strengthens bonds of love between parent/carer and child. - Reading in your home language is good for babies and children and supports their communication, language and listening skills. - Books help children understand and cope with their different emotions.